-When it comes to growing your business, public records are an amazing resource for researching your market, identifying prospects, and getting to know your customers.
+When it comes to growing your business, public records are an amazing resource for researching your market, identifying your best potential prospects to become new clients and understanding them well enough to connect with them and ultimately secure their business.
 Big businesses have successfully leveraged public records as a marketing resource for years.
-Now, small businesses can too.
+Now, smart small businesses can too.

 Public records are messy.

-There are thousands of Local, County, State, and Federal government offices that record public records.
-The requirements for creating and storing those records vary widely, and many of the rules around them were created before computers even existed, making the data inconsistent.
+There are thousands of local, county, state and federal government offices that keep public records.
+The requirements for creating and storing those records vary widely and many of the rules around them were created before computers even existed, making the available data inconsistent.
 Errors as simple as the dreaded “typo” are common.

 These errors, when discovered, are usually easily resolved on an individual basis, even though the records themselves cannot often be corrected, only appended with an updated record noting the error.
 Unfortunately, with billions of documents in the public record, errors and omissions are quite common.
-Despite these problems, access to this data provides huge advantages when compared to doing the same research without that same access.
+Despite these problems, having access to this data provides huge advantages compared to doing the same research on your own, without that same access.